Gratheon/website/about/🌻 Purpose/🌻 Purpose.md

 # What we do

-Automating beekeeping 🐝 with AI vision and robots 🤖

 We help 🧑🏻‍🚀 beekeepers with 🐝 AI observability and 🤖 robotic automation.
 We provide [products](../products/index.md) so that beekeepers become more **efficient** and their colonies stay **healthy**.